nolangbay/chatterbox-web-chat/README.md

 # ChatterBox, a Flask Based Web Application.

-Written in Python with Flask, JavaScript, and HTML/CSS, utilizing SQLAlchemy.
+Written in Python, JavaScript, and HTML/CSS, utilizing SQLAlchemy.

 ## Getting Started:
 * Clone the repository, and navigate to the `chatterbox-web-chat` folder